danprince/danthedev.com/posts/2023-02-10-interactive-islands.md

 Preact already goes above and beyond to optimise the library's size, so I can forgive some occasional esoterica.
 The workaround here is to pull Preact down into the nearest `async` scope and to use dynamic imports.

 I try and stay close to Eleventy's defaults, and that means I'm using liquid as the templating language.
-Liquid doesn't support shortcodes with named arguments which means we have to be a little bit creative to pass component props.
+Liquid doesn't support shortcodes with named arguments which means we have to be a little bit creative to pass props to components.

 ```liquid
 {{'{% island "/islands/counter.js" "count" 10 %}'}}